 What to measure

 If you're unsure where to start with measurement, don't worry.
-We have a comprehensive list of CLM measures below to get you going.
+We have a comprehensive list of CLM KPIs below to get you going.

 Many measurements can be set up to help establish if things are going according to plan, to highlight opportunities for improvement and reveal potentially worrying trends, to indicate the size of the CLM workload and determine if the CLM team is sufficiently resourced to manage it, and to show if the effort is paying dividends.